------------------------------------------------------------------------------------

 Artemis Vogiatzi (Queen Mary University of London, UK)

-Convexity estimates for high codimension mean curvature flow in Riemannian manifolds and surgery.
+Title: Convexity estimates for high codimension mean curvature flow in Riemannian manifolds and surgery.

 Abstract: Geometric Analysis is a study of geometric problems that can be formulated as problems of partial differential equations.
 In this talk, we will see that the blow-ups of compact solutions to the mean curvature flow in a Riemannian manifold, subject to the initial pinching condition